 Email Real Estate Newsletters

-This is a no-brainer for any Realtor!
+This is a no-brainer for any agent!
 The cost is cheap and there is not a better way to make sure that you stay in front of your clients, prospects and sphere.
 The key to succeeding with an email newsletter is consistency.
 Make sure that you are sending it out once a month, once a quarter or weekly.
 If you send one and then fail to send another for a couple of months, your list will forget you and think you are spamming them.

 Email Real Estate Newsletter Tips